acerempel/threedots-ca/bontent/posts/chickpeas.md

 ---

-Whenever I open up and rinse a can of chickpeas, I find myself idly picking one up and and with two fingers swiftly slipping off its transparent skin—<!-- FOLD -->and then another—a satisfying sensation: soon I am engrossed in plucking off each of their slippery coats one by one.
+Whenever I open up and rinse a can of chickpeas, I find myself idly picking one up and with two fingers swiftly slipping off its transparent skin—<!-- FOLD -->and then another—a satisfying sensation: soon I am engrossed in plucking off each of their slippery coats one by one.
 I know I have other things to do—chop sweet potatoes, for instance—my